apache/drill/_docs/configure-drill/121-configuring-cgroups-to-control-cpu-usage.md

        yum install libcgroup

+For Drill to directly manage the CPU resources through the Drill start-up script, `drill-env.sh`, the Linux kernel version must support cgroups v2.
+Version 4.5 of the kernel officially supports cgroups v2.
+You can run the following command to get the kernel version:

+       uname -r

 ##Configuring CPU Limits
 Complete the following steps to set a hard and/or soft limit on Drill CPU usage for the Drill process running on the node: